nightbot/docs/commands/winner.md

 Sort: 10
 */

-The !winner command allows you and your moderators to pick a random user in chat.
-It will also display if the winner is following the channel.
+The !winner command allows you and your moderators to pick a random active user in chat.
+It will pick randomly from a list of every user who has spoken in the past 10 minutes.

 ## Usage

 > !winner

-would pick a random user in chat
+results in

 > And the winner is..